Nürburgring: 1984: New Grand Prix track

 The new track was completed in 1984 and named GP-Strecke (Großer Preis-Strecke: literally, "Grand Prix Course").
 It was built to meet the highest safety standards.
 However, it was considered in character a mere shadow of its older sibling.
 Some fans, who had to sit much farther away from the track, called it Eifelring, Ersatzring, Grünering or similar nicknames, believing it did not deserve to be called Nürburgring.
 Like many circuits of the time, it offered few overtaking opportunities.

 Prior to the 2013 German Grand Prix both Mark Webber and Lewis Hamilton said they liked the track.
-Webber described the layout as "an old school track" before adding, "It’s a beautiful little circuit for us to still drive on so I think all the guys enjoy driving here."
-While Hamilton said "It’s a fantastic circuit, one of the classics and it hasn’t lost that feel of an old classic circuit."
+Webber described the layout as "an old school track" before adding, "It's a beautiful little circuit for us to still drive on so I think all the guys enjoy driving here."
+While Hamilton said "It's a fantastic circuit, one of the classics and it hasn't lost that feel of an old classic circuit."

 To celebrate its opening, an exhibition race was held on 12 May.
 The 1984 Nürburgring Race of Champions featured an array of notable drivers driving identical Mercedes 190E 2.3–16's: the line-up was Elio de Angelis, Jack Brabham (Formula 1 World Champion 1959, 1960, 1966), Phil Hill (1961), Denis Hulme (1967), James Hunt (1976), Alan Jones (1980), Jacques Laffite, Niki Lauda (1975, 1977)*, Stirling Moss, Alain Prost*, Carlos Reutemann, Keke Rosberg (1982), Jody Scheckter (1979), Ayrton Senna*, John Surtees (1964) and John Watson.
 [Drivers marked with * won the Formula 1 World Championship subsequent to the race].
 Senna won ahead of Lauda, Reutemann, Rosberg, Watson, Hulme and Jody Scheckter, being the only one to resist Lauda's performance who – having missed the qualifying – had to start from the last row and overtook all the others except Senna.
-There were nine former and two future Formula 1 World Champions competing, in a field of 20 cars with 16 Formula 1 drivers; the other four were local drivers: Klaus Ludwig, Manfred Schurti, Udo Schütz and Hans Herrmann.
+There were nine former and two future Formula 1 World Champions competing, in a field of 20 cars with 17 Formula 1 drivers including then 56 year old Hans Herrmann plus three drivers known for racing Porsche: Klaus Ludwig, Manfred Schurti and Udo Schütz.